lukejacksonn/hyperapp-wiki/Installation.md

 This process is slow, but it's good enough for demos and sharing examples with other people.

-In the next section we'll explore how to setup a build pipeline for Hyperx and JSX using Browserify, Webpack and Rollup.
+In the next section we'll explore how to setup a build pipeline using Browserify, Webpack and Rollup.